Baby boomers: Date range and definitions

 David Foot, author of Boom, Bust and Echo: Profiting from the Demographic Shift in the 21st Century (1997), defined a Canadian boomer as someone born from 1947 to 1966, the years in which more than 400,000 babies were born.
 He acknowledges, though, that this is a demographic definition, and that culturally, it may not be as clear-cut.
 Doug Owram argues that the Canadian boom took place from 1946 to 1962, but that culturally, boomers everywhere were born between the late war years and about 1955 or 1956.
 Those born in the 1960s might feel disconnected from the cultural identifiers of the earlier boomers.

 French politician Michèle Delaunay in her book Le Fabuleux Destin des Baby-Boomers (2019), places the baby-boom generation in France between 1946 and 1973, and in Spain between 1958 and 1975.
 Another French academic, Jean-François Sirinelli, in an earlier study, Les Baby-Boomers: Une génération 1945-1969 (2007) denotes the generation span between 1945 and 1969.

-For older boomers, the War in Vietnam was a significant event.
-In the United States, roughly 1 in 10 baby boomer men served in the military, and some of them were deployed to Vietnam.

 The Office for National Statistics has described the UK as having had two baby booms in the middle of the 20th century, one in the years immediately after World War II and one around the 1960s with a noticeably lower birth rate (but still significantly higher than that seen in the 1930s or later in the '70s) during part of the 1950s.
 Bernard Salt places the Australian baby boom between 1946 and 1961.